-- dyalogc.exe1; the APLScript compiler that is itself written in Dyalog APL and packaged as an executable. - dyalogprovider.dll; which performs the initial processing of an APLScript file. - bridge1211.dll; the interface library to the .NET framework - dyalognet.dll; a subsidiary library
+- dyalogc.exe and dyalogc_unicode.exe1; the APLScript compiler that is itself written in Dyalog APL and packaged as an executable. - dyalogprovider.dll; which performs the initial processing of an APLScript file. - bridge1301.dll and bridge130_unicode.dll; the interface library to the .NET framework - dyalognet.dll; a subsidiary library